 - Yes!
 Tomatoes, technically a fruit, are a great source of the antioxidant lycopene, which has been linked to many health benefits, including reduced risk of heart disease and cancer.
 They’re also a great source of vitamin C, potassium, folate and vitamin.

-How will I use these sun-dried tomatoes?
+How will I use them?

-If you like seeing my recipes subscribe via email in the upper right, or with push notifications using the red bell.
+If you like seeing my recipes subscribe via email in the upper right.

-Or, connect with me on your favorite social media channel for recipes, photos, and much, much more:
+Or, connect with me on your favorite social media channel for recipes, photos, & much more:

-Pinterest, Facebook, Instagram, and Twitter!
+Pinterest, Facebook, Instagram, YouTube and Twitter!

 And find my shop on Amazon for recommendations on cool tools